yfaway/openhab-rules/README.md

 ## 5.3 Devices
 The devices classes inherit from [Device](https://github.com/yfaway/openhab-rules/blob/master/automation/jsr223/aaa_modules/layout_model/device.py).
 They are either virtual or backed by one or more OpenHab items.
 They provide APIs to change their states.

+The following devices are available at this point:
+* ActivityTime: a virtual device to capture the time ranges for different activities in the house such as wake-up time, quiet time, dinner time, sleep time, and so on.
+* AlarmPartition: a DSC Alarm backed device to allow arming/disarming the house.
+* AstroSensor: provides sunrise and sunset time.
+* Camera: provide APIs to query for motion and for image snapshots.
+The current impl relies on a network share containing images produced by camera managed by the MotionEyesOS (run on a PI).
+* ChromecastAudioSink: an audio sink backed by Chromecast.
+* Contact: for doors, windows, and similar devices.
+* Dimmer: a Light-derived class.
+* IlluminanceSensor: query the brightness level.
+* MotionSensor
+* NetworkPresence: detects presence by doing network IP scan.
+* Plug: smart plug, currently backed by the TP Link plugs.
+* Switch: contains specific classes for Fan and Light.

+Additional devices or specific implementation can be added through the inheritance mechanism.

 ## 5.4 Actions
 In the Layout Model APIs, in most cases, actions are used instead of regular Python rules.
 They derive from the [Action](https://github.com/yfaway/openhab-rules/blob/master/automation/jsr223/aaa_modules/layout_model/action.py) class and are registerd with each zone through `Zone::addAction()`.

 When an action is triggered, it has access to the event, the triggered item, the zone, and the zone manager.
 I.e. it has access to all the devices within the zone and within the whole house without needing to know of the devices' naming convention.

 ## 5.5 Rules vs actions
-If a rule is trigged by a typical devices, create an action and register it with the zone.
+If a rule is trigged by a device, create an action and register it with the zone.

 On the other hand, if a rule is trigged by a cron time, it is simpler to use a regular Python rule.
 The script still has access to the `ImmutableZoneManager` through the script context `zm`.